6Faisal9/Java/README.md

-#Java
-here all file is from java only
+Here all file is from java only